aholachek/react-flip-toolkit/README.md

 By default, both the scale and the translation transforms of the parent will be counteracted (this allows children components to make their own FLIP animations without being affected by the parent).
 But for many use cases, you'll want to additionally specify the `scale` prop to limit the adjustment to the scale and allow the positioning to move with the parent.

-**The DOM element with the inverse transform should lie flush against its parent container** for the most seamless animation.
+**The DOM element with the inverse transform should lie flush against its parent container for the most seamless animation.**

 That means any layout styles &mdash; padding, flexbox, etc&mdash;should be applied to the inverted container (the element wrapped with a `Flipped` component with an `inverseFlipId`) rather than the parent `Flipped` container.

 ## Library details
-- React 16+
+- Requires React 16+
-- Tested in latest Chrome, Firefox, Safari, Edge, and IE 11.
+- Tested in latest Chrome, Firefox, Safari, Edge, and IE 11
-- Uses [Rematrix](https://github.com/jlmakes/rematrix) for matrix calculations and a simplified fork of  [Rebound](https://github.com/facebook/rebound-js) for spring animations.
+- Uses [Rematrix](https://github.com/jlmakes/rematrix) for matrix calculations and a simplified fork of  [Rebound](https://github.com/facebook/rebound-js) for spring animations

 ## Troubleshooting